When profession rimes with passion.

 8. Any stories or anecdotes you’d like to share with us?

 There are loads and loads of super interesting things to share!
 I could keep on writing forever.
 However, I’d surely like to share a couple at least.

 We have always known Gharials as exclusively fish-eaters but I was fortunate enough to be at the right place at the right time to photo-document a Gharial catching and eating a Cattle Egret (Bubulcus ibis).
 This is probably the only photo-documentation ever!
 I was so amazed and exciting to witness this.

 Once I had caught a Xenochrophis piscator (Checkered Keelback) and thought I’d killed it.
 Later I figured that the snake had mastered the art of letisimulation (playing dead).
 This is again the only record for this species and I got it on video!
 And then of course there’s this whole thing about crocodile training.
 I was once laughing at the concept and now I am the biggest supporter.
 It is unbelievable how intelligent they are and how fast they learn.

 9. Any accidents while handling animals perhaps (nothing serious I hope), or situations where things got a little shaky (out of hands)?

 Only once!
 I got nailed by a Naja naja (Spectacled Cobra) back in 2006.
 I was in a hurry and it was a dark rainy night.
 This won’t happen again as I know what went wrong and I’ll never let it happen again.

-10. Some people are supposedly capable of communicating with animals.
+10. Some people are apparently capable of communicating with animals.
 Do you consider yourself one of them?
-If so how do you do it… special gift?
+And if so, how do you do it?
+Special gift?